 League: Bundesliga

-The best-supported club in the country and one of the traditional big four alongside city rivals, Austria Wien (see below), Sturm Graz and Red Bull Salzburg.
-Winner of numerous trophies, though the last one was way back in 2008.
+The best-supported club in the country and one of the traditional big four alongside city rivals, Austria Wien (see below), as well as Sturm Graz and Red Bull Salzburg.
+Winner of numerous trophies, though the last one was back in 2008.

-The ultras put on quite a show with huge pre-match displays and a raucous atmosphere, but that becomes a double-edged sword when the team performs below expectations.
-And there have been, shall we say, “issues” with some of the views expressed on the terraces.
+The ultras put on quite a show with huge pre-match choreographic displays and a raucous atmosphere, but that becomes a double-edged sword when the team performs below expectations.

 The entire crowd always welcomes the last 15 minutes with an ovation to encourage the players.
 This Rapidviertelstunde (“Rapid quarter hour”) tradition dates back over 100 years.